 Rize Advisors LLC is an SEC-registered investment advisor that works with Apex Clearing Corporation to provide brokerage services.

-Instead of saving your money in investments, Rize holds your money in a cash account.
+Along with putting your money into ETF investments, Rize can also allow you to save your money in a cash account.
 This allows you to transfer money free and earn interest.

 Aside from being a brokerage account, it works just like a regular microsavings app that transfers money to and from your bank at the intervals of your choosing.

-Rize does not have a mobile app yet, but it does have a beautifully mobile-responsive website that you can access on your phone’s web browser with no problems.
-Just save the address on your phone’s homepage and access your account that way until Rize rolls out a mobile app.
+Rize recently rolled out an iOS app in the Apple Store.
+Although there’s no app yet available for Android users, Rize does have a beautifully mobile-responsive website that you can access on your phone’s web browser with no problems.
+Just save the address on your phone’s homepage and access your account that way until Rize rolls out an Android app.